Nine electric chargers installed to reduce air pollution

 Today, around 45 percent of the energy SDG&E delivers to our customers comes from renewable sources, with none coming from coal contracts.

 SDG&E is an innovative San Diego-based energy company that provides clean, safe and reliable energy to better the lives of the people it serves in San Diego and southern Orange counties.
 The company is committed to creating a sustainable future by providing around 45 percent of its electricity from renewable sources; modernizing natural gas pipelines; accelerating the adoption of electric vehicles; supporting numerous non-profit partners; and, investing in innovative technologies to ensure the reliable operation of the region’s infrastructure for generations to come.
 SDG&E is a subsidiary of Sempra Energy (NYSE: SRE).
-For more information, visit or connect with SDG&E on Twitter (@ ), Instagram (@ ) and .
+For more information, visit SDGEnews.com or connect with SDG&E on Twitter (@SDGE), Instagram (@SDGE) and Facebook.

 The Port of San Diego serves the people of California as a specially created district, balancing multiple uses on 34 miles along San Diego Bay spanning five cities.
 Collecting no tax dollars, the Port manages a diverse portfolio to generate revenues that support vital public services and amenities.
 The Port champions Maritime, Waterfront Development, Public Safety, Experiences and Environment, all focused on enriching the relationship people and businesses have with our dynamic waterfront.
 From cargo and cruise terminals to hotels and restaurants, from marinas to museums, from 22 public parks to countless events, the Port contributes to the region’s prosperity and remarkable way of life on a daily basis.